Avishyf/AI_def_det/README.md

 ![](https://github.com/Avishyf/AI_def_det/blob/main/Detect_results.jpg)

-*This image was taken from Wikipedia
+*This image was originally taken from Wikipedia before it was modified